 The Learning conversations about epilepsy (PDF 457KB) will help parents/guardians and teachers work together to better understand what the possible learning implications may be for your child with epilepsy.

 Student Individual Learning Plan (ILP)

 The ILP is an interactive pdf document.
-A sample plan is also available.
+Refer Student Individual Learning Plan sample (PDF 364KB)

 An Epilepsy Smart School understands that all students, not just those with epilepsy, face risks in the classroom, in the yard and on camps/excursions.
 For students with epilepsy, risk should be balanced between what’s important to and for your child.

 Students with epilepsy can generally participate fully in school life, including camps, excursions and special events.
 However, your child’s Epilepsy Management Plan (EMP) may highlight some additional supports that could be needed for certain activities.
 You may need to work with your child’s school to develop a Risk Management Plan for these activities.

 Key questions to consider when developing the plan include: